Connect with us

 “I would like to urge all men from their late 40s onwards to request a simple PSA blood test from your local GP, symptoms or no symptoms to help with early diagnosis.

-“I would also like to pay special tribute to National League Sponsors as I can still remember their MANarama campaign for awareness of prostate cancer.
+“I would also like to pay special tribute to National League Sponsors Vanarama as I can still remember their MANarama campaign for awareness of prostate cancer.
 At Leamington FC, we will hold another men’s health day this coming season.

 “Finally, my recovery is going well and I’m looking forward to seeing the Leamington football family in pre-season!
 Viva!”